Smaug123/static-site-pipeline/hugo/content/posts/2026-04-18-claude-knows-you.md

 I replicated the experiment myself, which is *absolutely terrifying* given that I am one of the most minor Internet personalities who has actually written stuff on the Internet.

 Claude professes not to know who I am, but reliably identifies me from my writing.

+("Reliably": so far, this experiment appears to have a ~50% hit rate when people who aren't me perform it to try and elicit the response "You are Patrick Stevens".
+I have personally seen it fail maybe once in about ten trials.)

 Methodology: clear your custom instructions in claude.ai, and set your name to Unknown Visitor.
 Enter incognito chat mode with Claude.